I Am the Night: Chris Pine charms in dark mystery based on true events

 One of the great pleasures of watching this show is its portrayal of Los Angeles.
 You'll get to see the spooky outside and lavish inside of the Sowden House designed by Lloyd Wright in a style reminiscent of his father, Frank Lloyd Wright, and the actual place George Hodel called home for a few years.

-Art institution and library The Huntington gets repurposed as an open-air restaurant and gallery for the Hodel art collection (you might reconsider your taste for surrealist art after watching this show).
+The Huntington, an art institution and library, gets repurposed as an open-air restaurant and gallery for the Hodel art collection.
+(You might reconsider your taste for surrealist art after watching this show).
 And other Los Angeles classics like Chili John's or the always-lit City Hall make a cameo.
 The city is mainly photographed at night, and there are many bird's-eye views of flickering white and red lights from the cars that crowded its streets and highways even in the '60s.
 The view is reminiscent of David Lynch's moody Mulholland Drive.

-I Am the Night does have a lot going on at once: a murder mystery, an identity search, lessons about ethical journalism, a depiction of how crippling PTSD can be and another on the absurdity of racism.
-A bit more focus probably would have benefited the show, but I didn't mind it being so thematically crowded.
-I was too captivated by everything on the screen -- from the period costumes to the art and architecture, music and real locations.
+I Am the Night does have a lot going on at once: a murder mystery, an identity search, lessons about ethical journalism, a depiction of how crippling PTSD can be and the absurdity of racism.
+A bit more focus probably would have benefited the show.
+But I didn't mind it being so thematically crowded because I was captivated by everything on the screen -- from the period costumes to the art and architecture, music and real locations.

 The mystery at the heart of the show didn't grab my attention as much as, say, those in Big Little Lies or Broadchurch.
 But that didn't necessarily bother me.
 This is a story based on true events and I could google what happened at any point.
 The big reveal didn't need to be who the murderer is.
 And Pine's precise yet almost effortless performance more than makes up for any flaws the script may have.